Math1987/typescript-mocha/README.md

-# TYPESCRIPT BASE PROJECT WITH MOCHA TESTS
+# EXPRESS TYPESCRIPT BASE PROJECT WITH MOCHA TESTS

-This is a basic project configuration with Typescript and Mocha tests (used most of time for backend applications).
+This is a basic Typescript project configuration with Express and Mocha tests (used most of time for backend applications).

 ## USAGE